 It sure makes sense to stay on top of email marketing stats these days.
 When you know which trends are getting results, you can implement them into your own campaigns.
 Cue the ringing of the cash register.

 Each year The Direct Marketing Association release a report on email strategy.
-This year’s weighty instalment – 33 pages – is hot off the press.
-It’s based on the results of an in-depth survey in which 73 businesses from a range of industries – both B2B and B2C were asked about their email marketing strategies, results and ROI.
+This year’s weighty installment – 33 pages – is hot off the press.
+It’s based on the results of an in-depth survey in which 73 businesses from a range of industries – both B2B and B2C were asked about their best marketing strategies, results, and ROI.

-Luckily for you, we have summarised the main findings.
+Luckily for you, we have summarized the main findings.